Reed-Carter/Pig-Latin/README.md

 ## Tests

-Describe: vowelCounter();
+Describe: convertToPigLatin();

-test: "it recognizes a single vowel."
+test: "it removes the first letter of a word"
-code: vowelCounter("a");
+code: convertToPigLatin("cat");
-expected output 1
+expected output: "at"